2020 Turkish Basketball Cup

 The 2020 Turkish Basketball Cup (2020 Basketbol Erkekler Türkiye Kupası) was the 35th edition of Turkey's top-tier level professional national domestic basketball cup competition.
-The quarter-finals of tournament was held from 11–12 February 2020 in 4 different locations and then semi-finals and the final were held from 14–16 February 2020 in the Ankara Arena in Ankara, Turkey.
+The quarter-finals of tournament was held from 11 to 12 February 2020 in 4 different locations and then semi-finals and the final were held from 14 to 16 February 2020 in the Ankara Arena in Ankara, Turkey.

 Qualified teams

 The top eight placed teams after the first half of the top-tier level Basketball Super League 2019–20 season qualified for the tournament.
 The four highest placed teams are going to play the lowest seeded teams in the quarter-finals.
 The competition was played under a single elimination format.